roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 gcloud compute instances create storage-sql-example --zone=us-central1-a --scopes=sql-admin,storage-rw
 ```

-**Important Note**
+**Important Note:**
-By default, VMs on GCE come with a Default Service Account that has Project Editor access.
+By default, VMs on Compute Engine come with a Default Service Account that has Project Editor access.
 That is way overkill for a typical application, but fortunately also by default, the VM's ability to act against Google Cloud's APIs is further limited by scopes (this is only true when using the Compute Engine Default Service Account).
 Those scopes, by default, are set to allow writing to Cloud Operations, reading from Cloud Storage, and not much else.
 Here, we are specifying read/write access to Cloud Storage and access to Cloud SQL.

 It would be possible to connect to Cloud SQL without this scope, since you can whitelist your VMs IP address and then connect by normal SQL mechanisms.
 However, here we are going to use the Cloud SQL Proxy and authenticate through Google.
 You can read more about [permissions and the SQL Proxy](https://cloud.google.com/sql/docs/postgres/connect-compute-engine#gce-connect-proxy) in the documentation.